-(d) Breach or violation by a guest of the tenant or of a household member of any of the material terms of the lease where the tenant or the household member knew or should have known that there was a reasonable possibility that the guest would engage in misconduct.
+(d) Breach or violation by a Guest of the Tenant or of a Household Member of any of the material terms of the lease where the Tenant or the Household Member knew or should have known that there was a reasonable possibility that the Guest would engage in misconduct.

 6.06: continued

-(e) Any of the criminal conduct, specified in M.G.L. c.
-121B, § 32, by tenant or a household member; or any such conduct by a guest of the tenant or of a household member where the tenant knew or should have known that there was a reasonable possibility the guest would engage in misconduct.
+(e) Any of the criminal conduct, specified as (1) – (7) in M.G.L. c.
+121B, § 32, by Tenant or a Household Member; or any such conduct by a Guest of the Tenant or of a Household Member where the Tenant knew or should have known that there was a reasonable possibility the Guest would engage in misconduct.

-(f) Income which exceeds the maximum allowable for a household under applicable regulations or authorization, provided that the LHA may provide an exemption for up to six months if tenant can show there to be a hardship which prevents relocation of the household to unsubsidized housing.
+(f) Income which exceeds the maximum allowable for a Household under applicable regulations or authorization, provided that the LHA shall provide an exemption for up to six months if Tenant can show there to be a hardship which prevents relocation of the Household to unsubsidized housing, and the LHA may, in its sole discretion, provide one additional six-month exemption.
+During the period of any such exemption, the Tenant shall pay the full amount of rent calculated on the net Household income pursuant to 760 CMR 6.05(1).

-(g) Tenant's failure to supply complete and accurate information necessary for a rent re-determination or for a determination of eligibility for continued occupancy; or tenant's failure to provide reasonable cooperation or authorizations to the LHA in securing verification of such information.
+(g) Tenant's failure to supply complete and accurate information necessary for a rent re-determination or for a determination of eligibility for continued occupancy; or Tenant's failure to provide reasonable cooperation or authorizations to the LHA in securing verification of such information.

-(h) Failure to supply complete and accurate information in tenant's application for public housing or in tenant's request for a priority status or for a preference or in the documentation submitted in support of tenant's application for public housing or in support of a request for a priority status, for a preference, for addition of a household member, or for a transfer, if tenant knew or should have known the information to be incomplete or inaccurate, and if complete and accurate information would have provided:
+(h) Failure to supply complete and accurate information in Tenant's application for public housing or in Tenant's request for a priority status or for a preference or in the documentation submitted in support of Tenant's application for public housing or in support of a request for a priority status, for a preference, for addition of a Household Member, or for a transfer, if Tenant knew or should have known the information to be incomplete or inaccurate, and if complete and accurate information would have provided:

-1. cause for finding tenant ineligible or unqualified for public housing;
+1. cause for finding Tenant ineligible or unqualified for public housing;

 2. cause for determining tenant not entitled to such priority status, preference, or transfer;

-3. cause for housing tenant in a smaller unit; or
+3. cause for housing Tenant in a smaller unit; or

 4. cause for establishing a materially higher rent.

-(i) Failure to sign a lease (or a lease amendment) received from the LHA which contain lease provisions approved by the Department or which is required because of changes in composition or income of tenant's household.
+(i) Failure to sign a lease (or a lease amendment) received from the LHA which contain lease provisions approved by EOHLC or which is required because of changes in composition or income of Tenant's Household.

-(j) In the event that tenant has knowledge of a court order barring a person from the LHA's property or from the tenant's unit, the failure by tenant or a household member to take all necessary steps to exclude such person from the tenant's unit or the LHA's property.
+(j) In the event that Tenant has knowledge of a court order barring a person from the LHA's property or from the Tenant's unit, the failure by Tenant or a Household Member to take all necessary steps to exclude such person from the Tenant's unit or the LHA's property.

-(k) After an offer of a replacement unit of appropriate unit size, failure to vacate a unit because of a decrease in household size, modernization work, or other good cause which shall have been approved by the Department.
+(k) After an offer of a replacement unit of appropriate unit size, failure to vacate a unit because of a decrease in Household size, modernization work, or other good cause which shall have been approved by EOHLC.

-(l) Failure to pay any amounts owed to the LHA by the tenant pursuant to or in accordance with the terms of the lease.
+(l) Failure to pay any amounts owed to the LHA by the Tenant pursuant to or in accordance with the terms of the lease.